attack68/rateslib/docs/source/i_whatsnew.rst

    * - Instruments
      - The default ``calc_mode`` for *Bill*, *FixedRateBond*, *FloatRateNote* and *IndexFixedRateBond* is now separately configurable for each type.
+   * - Instruments / Legs
+     - Can now have *effective* and *termination* dates which are non-business dates in unmodified schedules.

 1.3.0 (9th July 2024)
 ***********************